VivekPrakashNitH/VivekPrakashNitH/README.md

 - 👋 Hi, I’m Vivek Prakash Yadav
 - 👀 I’m interested in ...
-Machine learninng , pythin and AI
+Machine learninng , python and AI
 - 🌱 I’m currently learning ...
 Python and  c++
 - 📫 How to reach me ...
 - mail me at - vivekprakashydvofficial@gmail.com